 Quick Tip: Upload new photos at least weekly.
 Google’s algorithm favours fresh content, and regular updates signal that your business is active and engaged.
 Set a phone reminder to snap and upload photos every few days.

-Quality trumps quantity, but you need both.
-Aim for at least 20-30 high-quality photos covering all aspects of your business.
-Replace old photos seasonally – nobody wants to see Christmas decorations in July.
+Quality beats quantity, but you need both.
+Aim for at least 20 to 30 high-quality photos covering all aspects of your business.
+Replace old photos seasonally, since nobody wants to see Christmas decorations in July.
 Delete blurry, dark, or outdated images that don’t represent your current business.

 Customer photos add authenticity you can’t fake.
 Encourage happy customers to upload their own photos.
-These user-generated images often perform better than professional shots because they show real experiences.
-Monitor these regularly and report any inappropriate content immediately.
+These images often perform better than professional shots because they show real experiences.
+Check them regularly and report any inappropriate content immediately.

 Reviews are the lifeblood of your Google Business Profile.
-They influence rankings, build trust, and often determine whether someone chooses your business or a competitor.
-Yet most businesses approach reviews reactively, scrambling to respond when something goes wrong instead of building a ahead of time strategy.
+They influence rankings, build trust, and often decide whether someone chooses your business or a competitor.
+Yet most businesses handle reviews reactively, scrambling to respond when something goes wrong instead of building a plan ahead of time.

-Let’s bust a common myth right away: you can’t incentivise reviews with discounts, prizes, or payments.
-Google explicitly forbids this, and violations can result in penalties or removal.
+Let’s clear up a common myth right away: you can’t incentivise reviews with discounts, prizes, or payments.
+Google forbids this outright, and violations can lead to penalties or removal.
 What you can do is make leaving reviews incredibly easy and build it into your customer journey.

 Timing is everything with review requests.
-Strike while the experience is fresh – ideally within 24-48 hours of service.
+Strike while the experience is fresh, ideally within 24 to 48 hours of service.
 For restaurants, that might mean including a review request on receipts.
-For service businesses, send a follow-up email after job completion.
-The key is catching customers when they’re still feeling positive about their experience.
+For service businesses, send a follow-up email after the job is done.
+The point is to catch customers while they still feel good about their experience.

 Did you know?
 Businesses that respond to reviews see 15% more customer actions on their profiles.
 Even more interesting: responding to negative reviews can actually increase customer trust more than having only positive reviews.

-Create a review generation system that works automatically.
-Email automation tools can send review requests based on triggers like purchase completion or appointment attendance.
-Include a direct link to your review form – don’t make customers hunt for it.
+Create a review system that runs on its own.
+Email automation tools can send review requests triggered by a completed purchase or an attended appointment.
+Include a direct link to your review form so customers don’t have to hunt for it.
 The easier you make it, the more reviews you’ll receive.

-Your review response strategy matters as much as getting reviews.
-Respond to everything – positive and negative – within 24-48 hours.
-For positive reviews, don’t use generic templates.
+How you respond matters as much as getting the reviews.
+Respond to everything, positive and negative, within 24 to 48 hours.
+For positive reviews, skip the generic templates.
 Reference specific details they mentioned.
 Thank them genuinely.
 Make them feel valued.

-Negative reviews require finesse.
+Negative reviews take more care.
 Never argue, even if the customer is wrong.
-Apologise for their experience (not necessarily for your actions).
-Offer to resolve the issue offline.
-Other potential customers are watching how you handle criticism – show them you care about customer satisfaction.
+Apologise for their experience, though not necessarily for your actions.
+Offer to sort out the issue offline.
+Other potential customers are watching how you handle criticism, so show them you care about getting things right.

 Pro Strategy: Create a “review station” on a tablet in your business.
 When customers express satisfaction, hand them the tablet already loaded with your review page.
 This immediate capture method can triple your review rate.

-Monitor review velocity – sudden spikes or drops often indicate issues.
+Watch your review velocity, since sudden spikes or drops often point to a problem.
 If reviews suddenly stop coming in, your request system might be broken.
-If negative reviews spike, investigate operational issues immediately.
-Use reviews as an early warning system for business problems.
+If negative reviews spike, look into operational issues immediately.
+Reviews work as an early warning system for the business.

-Showcase reviews strategically.
-Feature positive reviews on your website, social media, and marketing materials (with permission).
-This amplifies their impact and shows potential reviewers that you value feedback.
-Create a review highlight reel for your team – it boosts morale and reinforces what customers appreciate.
+Showcase reviews with a plan.
+Feature positive reviews on your website, social media, and marketing materials, with permission.
+This amplifies their impact and shows future reviewers that you value feedback.
+Create a review highlight reel for your team too.
+It lifts morale and reminds everyone what customers appreciate.

-Google Business Profile Posts are your direct communication channel with potential customers, yet they’re vastly underutilised.
-These mini-blog posts appear directly in your profile and search results, giving you prime real estate to share updates, offers, and news.
-Smart businesses use them like social media – but with better ROI.
+Google Business Profile Posts are your direct line to potential customers, yet they’re badly underused.
+These mini-blog posts appear right in your profile and search results, giving you prime space to share updates, offers, and news.
+Smart businesses use them like social media, but with better ROI.

-Posts last just seven days (except events, which remain until the date passes), creating urgency and encouraging regular updates.
-This temporary nature is actually an advantage – it keeps your content fresh and gives you reasons to engage weekly.
-Think of posts as your window display that changes regularly to attract attention.
+Posts last just seven days, except events, which stay until the date passes.
+That creates urgency and encourages regular updates.
+The short shelf life is actually an advantage: it keeps your content fresh and gives you reasons to post weekly.
+Think of posts as a window display that changes often to draw attention.

 What if you treated GBP posts like prime advertising space?
 Businesses posting 2-3 times weekly see 5x more customer actions than those posting monthly.
 That’s free advertising with guaranteed visibility to interested prospects.